Channel Coding

 - pcBits:

-.- generator:
+nPC.- generator:

-The polar coding generator matrix as a 2-D numpy array.
+The polar coding generator matrix as a 2-D NumPy array.

 - print(indent=0, title=None, getStr=False)